ankaAR/bestiario5e/_creatures/death-tyrant.md

 7. Sleep Ray.
 The targeted creature must succeed on a DC 17 Wisdom saving throw or fall asleep and remain unconscious for 1 minute.
 The target awakens if it takes damage or another creature takes an action to wake it.
 This ray has no effect on constructs and undead.

 8. Petrification Ray.
 The targeted creature must make a DC 17 Dexterity saving throw.
 On a failed save, the creature begins to turn to stone and is restrained.
 It must repeat the saving throw at the end of its next turn.
 On a success, the effect ends.
-On a failure, the creature is petrified until freed by the greater restoration spell or other magic.
+On a failure, the creature is petrificado until freed by the greater restoration spell or other magic.

 9. Disintegration Ray.
 If the target is a creature, it must succeed on a DC 17 Dexterity saving throw or take 45 (10d8) force damage.
 If this damage reduces the creature to 0 hit points, its body becomes a pile of fine gray dust.